Rod Reddy

 Rod Reddy (born 1 March 1954) is an Australian former professional rugby league footballer and coach.
-He played in the NSWRL Premiership for the St. George Dragons between 1972 and 1983 and the Illawarra Steelers between 1984 and 1985.
+With the nickname ‘’’Rocket’’’ he played in the NSWRL Premiership for the St. George Dragons between 1972 and 1983 and the Illawarra Steelers between 1984 and 1985.
 He also represented Queensland in the State of Origin and the Australia national rugby league team.
 He coached the Adelaide Rams for their only two seasons.

 Playing career

 Born in Rockhampton, Queensland, Reddy joined Sydney's St. George Dragons club in 1972 and stayed for 12 seasons.
 He was a member of premiership winning teams in 1977 and 1979.
 Reddy made the first of 17 representative appearances for Australia in 1977, and is listed on the Australian Players Register as Kangaroo No. 497.
 He was selected to go on the 1978 Kangaroo tour of Great Britain and France and in the first Test was named man-of-the-match.
 Reddy was selected to play for Queensland in the first State of Origin match played on 8 July 1980.
 He was one Australia's "Invincibles" in the 1982 Kangaroo tour of Great Britain and France.
 Reddy moved to the Illawarra Steelers in 1984 and played for one last season in 1985 before retiring.